Drone photography costs around $70 to $250 per hour. Or it can range from $250 to $350 per project.

 Type of Drone

 A professional quadcopter operator needs high-end gear for the best possible image and video resolution.
-It can cost them from approximately $1,000 to over $12,000.

 Additional expenses can contain getting a special license which is required by the Federal Aviation Administration (FAA).

 Location and type of project are very important factors to consider when talking about pricing.
-If the photographer is not familiar with the place he is going to shoot, he will need to do research about the place.
+If the photographer is not familiar with the place he is going to shoot, he will need to research the place.
 Or he might add an hour or two to the final cost.

 There are drone operation rules that vary from city to even state and country.

 A tip would be to look for someone local around the area.
 Just remember that if you are asking your photographer to travel to the photography location, travel fees may add up to your costs.

 You are not expecting good results if you hire someone who operates a drone for the first time.

 You are not paying just for the final images or videos.
 You are paying for their knowledge and time spent learning how to fly the drone.
 Also their photo and video editing skills, and creativity in finding the most eye-catching angles.

 For example: If someone is capturing real estate sales pictures, they must know and have experience in finding the most selling points of view.